lleoooell/jquery-vertical-timeline/README.md

 ```
 <h3>Options</h3>
 <b>revealbefore</b>: 200 (default)
-This should pass an int, and is the amount of pixels of the state to show from the bottom of the viewport before it is revealed, is set to 0 the state will reveal the second is it visible (not usually what you want).
+This should pass an int, and is the amount of pixels of the state to show from the bottom of the viewport before it is revealed, if set to 0 the state will reveal the second is it visible (not usually what you want).

 <b>anim_class</b>: 'cntl-animate' (default)